agniiva/occurance/content/writing/rich-in-twenties.md

 At its core, making money is about providing value.
 The more value you offer to others, the more wealth you can accumulate.
 But here's the thing—not all value is equal.

 When I first started, I thought working hard was the key.
-I took on multiple jobs, hustled day and night.
-But no matter how hard I worked, my income had a ceiling.
+I took on jobs, hustled day and night doing freelancing.
+But no matter how hard I worked, my income had a ceiling or I was too tired even to use them.
 I was trading time for money, and there's only so many hours in a day.

 That's when it hit me: to break through that ceiling, I needed leverage.